-Washington will have 14 goat tags available in 9 different units for 2024.
-Both hunt areas on Lake Chelan are closed again in 2024.
+Washington has nearly 3,000 mountain goats in the state.
 They manage their mountain goat population more conservatively than any other state.
 They do not allow hunting until a herd has at least 100 goats.
-Once a hunt is created, harvest should not exceed 4% of the stable adult population and no more than 30% of the harvest can be of female adults.
-Although permit hunters are allowed to harvest any goat with horns 4" or longer, hunters are encouraged to target male goats (billies) in all units.
-An online gender identification course is required before permits will be distributed.
+Once a hunt is created, harvest may not exceed 4% of the stable adult population, and no more than 30% of the harvest can be adult nannies.
+Although permit hunters are allowed to harvest any goat with horns 4” or longer, hunters are encouraged to target male goats (billies) in all units.
+An online identification course is required before permits can be distributed.
+There were only seven goats harvested on the draw units in 2025.
+Three of the goats were female, which WDFW takes as cause for concern.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!